 - A. The Board evaluates risk in terms of the probability of not earning the actuarial assumed rate over the long-term.
-Diversification across asset classes, within asset classes, and across investment styles, sectors and securities will be employed to manage overall portfolio risk and volatility. - B. SERS utilizes a risk budgeting approach in management of volatility risk of investment portfolios.
+Diversification across asset classes, within asset classes and across investment styles, sectors and securities will be employed to manage overall portfolio risk and volatility. - B. SERS utilizes a risk budgeting approach in management of volatility risk of investment portfolios.
 Active risk of the Total Fund, asset class and individual portfolios and their respective risk contribution to total risk are important factors in the management of the capital allocations to individual asset classes and portfolios.
 The Total Fund shall be managed within a forecast active risk (tracking error) range of 0% to 3.0% relative to the policy benchmark and within the asset allocation range specified elsewhere in this SIP.
 Active risk is determined by asset allocation deviations and active security selection decisions as well as underlying market volatility.
 In times of high market volatility the active risk may exceed 3%.
 In any event if the active risk exceeds 3% staff will discuss this with the Board and present appropriate recommendations.
-The realized tracking error is also expected to be below 3% over rolling three year periods.
-Individual asset classes will be managed within the tracking error range specified in the respective asset class implementation guideline.
-Private asset classes (Private Equity and Real Asset) are excluded at this point from tracking error guidelines. - C. Other risks, including but not limited to those such as interest rate risk, credit risk, and liquidity risk, will be managed and carefully monitored by Investment Managers and Investment Staff.

-V. Implementation Approach

-- A. The Board reserves certain responsibilities for itself, while delegating other responsibilities to the Executive Director, the Chief Investment Officer, the Investment Committee, Investment Staff, Investment Managers, Investment Consultants, the Investment Compliance and Governance Officer and other Investment Service Providers.
+The realized tracking error range specified in the respective asset classe implementation guideline.
+Private asset classes (Private Equity and Real Asset) are excluded at this point from tracking error guidelines. - C. Other risks, including but not limited to those such as interest rate risk, credit risk, and liquidity risk, will be managed and carefully monitored by Investment Managers and Investment Staff. - V. Implementation Approach - A. The Board reserves certain responsibilities for itself, while delegating other responsibilities to the Executive Director, the Chief Investment Officer, the Investment Committee, Investment Staff, Investment Managers, Investment Consultants, the Investment Compliance and Governance Officer and other Investment Service Providers.
 These responsibilities are described in this SIP. - B. In fulfilling its fiduciary duties the Board utilizes a competent and qualified Staff to implement the investment program and to manage daily operations. - C. The Board utilizes Investment Managers or Funds selected by Staff to invest most assets of the Total Fund.
 The Board recognizes that costs associated with external Investment Managers and Funds are typically higher than costs associated with internal management.
 However, the Board believes external Investment Managers that act as fiduciaries possess specialized investment expertise and economies of scale, and can generate higher returns on a net-of-fee basis. - D. The Board requires regular reporting on the Total Fund's investment program to ensure compliance with its SIP.